RunestoneInteractive/pythonds/_sources/Graphs/DijkstrasAlgorithm.rst

 ~~~~~~~~~~~~~~~~~~~~

 The algorithm we are going to use to determine the shortest path is
-called “Dijkstra’s algorithm.”
+called Dijkstra’s algorithm.
 Dijkstra’s algorithm is an iterative
 algorithm that provides us with the shortest path from one particular
 starting node to all other nodes in the graph.
 Again this is similar to
-the results of a breadth first search.
+the results of a breadth-first search.

-To keep track of the total cost from the start node to each destination
+To keep track of the total cost from the start node to each destination,
-we will make use of the ``distance`` instance variable in the Vertex class.
+we will make use of the ``distance`` instance variable in the ``Vertex`` class.
 The ``distance`` instance variable will contain the current total weight of
 the smallest weight path from the start to the vertex in question.
 The
 algorithm iterates once for every vertex in the graph; however, the
-order that we iterate over the vertices is controlled by a priority
+order that it iterates over the vertices is controlled by a priority
 queue.
 The value that is used to determine the order of the objects in
 the priority queue is ``distance``.
-When a vertex is first created ``distance``
+When a vertex is first created, ``distance``
 is set to a very large number.
 Theoretically you would set ``distance`` to
 infinity, but in practice we just set it to a number that is larger than
 any real distance we would have in the problem we are trying to solve.